In the sixth segment of the 7-parts Retirement Series, we use a case study in Singapore to show how retirement goals can be achieved.

 This income bucket is also used to collect CPF LIFE payments at age 65.
-Think of it like a bank account.
+Think of it as a bank account.
 Your CPF LIFE monthly payment will pay into this income bucket account.
-Your insurance annuity that you used $340,000 to buy per month will also pay into this account.
+The insurance annuity that you used $340,000 to buy per month will also pay into this account.
 This income bucket is also where you collect your rental of $2,000.
 It’s like a bank account that collects income.

 This income bucket is a very safe income stream, income source.
-It shouldn’t fluctuate based on market especially your insurance annuities and your CPF LIFE, it doesn’t fluctuate based on market.
+It shouldn’t fluctuate based on the market especially your insurance annuities and your CPF LIFE, it doesn’t fluctuate based on the market.
 Ok so far?
 This is your safest bucket.
 Die die will have.
 And this bucket, for the first five years of David, he’s going to retire at 59 years old right?
 And David says that for the first five years, he wants $10,000 which is $120,000 a year.